rolepoint/flump/docs/examples.rst

     $ python sqlalchemy-basic.py

-You now have a running CRUD API for a User model.
+You now have a running CRUD API for a User entity.
 You can query for all of the entities:

 .. code-block:: guess